OSGeo/OSGeoLive-doc/en/overview/geotools_overview.rst

   * compose and display maps with complex styling

-* Powerful *schema asisted* parsing technology using XML Schema to bind to GML content
+* Powerful *schema assisted* parsing technology using XML Schema to bind to GML content

   * The parsing / encoding technology is provided with bindings for many OGC standards including GML, Filter, KML, SLD, and SE.